jofas/blog/content/003-mongodump-archive-to-json/index.md

 Their only purpose is to be machine-interpretable in order to restore the contents to a MongoDB deployment.
-But to fulfill the ongoing business needs, the data must be actionable and therefore human-readable.
+But to fulfill the ongoing business needs, the data must be actionable for people and therefore human-readable.
-So we need to extract it somehow.
+So we need to extract it from the archive somehow.

 {% admonition(type="note") %}